xianlin7/SAMUS/README.md

 🏆 Low GPU requirements. (one 3090ti with 24G GPU memory is enough)\
 🏆 Large ultrasound dataset. (about 30K images and 69K masks covering 6 categories)\
 🏆 Excellent performance, especially in generalization ability.
+✨ We have released the pre-trained model in [SAMUS](https://drive.google.com/file/d/1nQjMAvbPeolNpCxQyU_HTiOiB5704pkH/view?usp=sharing).
+✨ We have released the preprocessed dataset in [US30K](https://drive.google.com/file/d/13MUXQIyCXqNscIKTLRIEHKtpak6MJby_/view?usp=sharing).

 ## Installation
 Following [Segment Anything](https://github.com/facebookresearch/segment-anything), `python=3.8.16`, `pytorch=1.8.0`, and `torchvision=0.9.0` are used in SAMUS.